 The fall session for school-age children will begin in mid-October and will include Saturday classes as well as a few Friday classes.
 Because Museum School is an informal science discovery program, all classes – including the Saturday programs – are open to school-age children who are in homeschool and traditional school settings.
 Classes are offered in a one-time format on specific dates.

 Museum School offers its current class brochure online only.
-Watch this webpage for a PDF link to the Fall 2014 class brochure to be posted by mid-September.
-The brochure will have complete class listings, descriptions, dates and fees plus registration instructions.
+Click on this PDF link to download the Fall 2014 class brochure.
+The brochure has complete class listings, descriptions, dates and fees, plus registration instructions.

 If you have any questions call 817-255-9335 or send an E-mail with your name and question to email@example.com.
 We hope to see you and your family soon!

 Visit www.fortworthmuseum.org/noble-planetarium-now-showing for program descriptions.

 Check out Skyline, the Noble Planetarium’s monthly newsletter www.fortworthmuseum.org/skyline-noble-planetarium